 Next week we herald the first day of Spring!
-Let’s hope that the sunshine we’re expecting today is a taste of what September brings for the children to enjoy as they go about their remaining weeks of this term together, with some warm sunshine, and all that spring brings with blossoms and buds!
+Let’s hope that the sunshine is not too far away after what has been a very wet winter.
+Everyone would like to see the children enjoy their remaining weeks of this term together, with some warm sunshine, and all that spring brings with blossoms and buds!

 Haven’t we been busy and exposed to wonderful leadership in its many forms over the past few weeks here at Sacred Heart?- our adept and skilled staff have been instrumental in co-ordinating wonderful learning opportunities for our boys and girls, including the celebration of Sacraments, incursions, wonderful School Photos, and this week’s Jumps and Throws Carnival.

-A special thank you to our parents who have supported their children’s participation in this term’s Athletics and Jumps training sessions on Monday mornings and afternoons.
-Parents have also been very supportive of our newest co-curricular opportunity in rock band instruments and singing in the form of “Music Rocks!” on Tuesday afternoons, with three groupings of students participating successfully.
+A special thank you to our parents who have supported their children’s participation in this term’s Athletics and Jumps training sessions on Monday mornings.

-As promised in the last Newsletter, we see these and upcoming events like next week’s Faction Athletics Carnival at Birdwood Square, for all children in Years 1-6 as continued opportunities for you to support your children’s primary education experiences.
-Due to the predicted heavy rainfall and possible storm on Tuesday, the decision has been made to reschedule our Athletics Carnival to Friday 4th September.
+We see these and upcoming events like next Tuesday’s Faction Athletics Carnival at Birdwood Square, for all children in Years 1-6 as continued opportunities for you to support your children’s primary education experiences.

 As always, the day promises to be one of fun and team spirit!
-We rely on the support and participation of our parents to ensure the days are ones of smoothness and fun for our children.
-Children will require their faction Sports uniform, a packed lunch, (note- no canteen orders available) a water bottle, school hat, sunscreen, plenty of snacks and their permission slip needs to have been returned as requested.
+We rely on the support and participation of our parents to ensure these days are ones of smoothness and fun for our children.
+Children will require their Faction Sports uniform, a packed lunch, (note- no canteen orders available) a water bottle, school hat, sunscreen, plenty of snacks and of course, their permission slip needs to have been returned as requested.
 Miss Kate Witkowski (Physical Education Specialist) has prepared a programme of exciting Junior and Senior Team events that will see our competitors participating throughout the day, as we respond to previous feedback about the number of events and degree of participation opportunities for all children.

 Once again, we have arranged for the hire of temporary toilets to ensure the Carnival setting is safe.
 Let’s hope for sunny spring weather and an abundant source of committed cheer squads for each of our factions!

-Our focus for the remaining weeks of the term following this year’s Faction Carnivals, will be on the finalisation of our 2020 Sacred Heart Interschool Athletics Team, and the preparation and training sessions at the WA Athletics Stadium in Floreat, as we have undertaken in past years.
+Our focus for the remaining weeks of the term following this year’s Faction Carnivals, will be on the finalisation of our 2021 Sacred Heart Interschool Athletics Team, and the preparation and training sessions at the WA Athletics Stadium in Floreat, as we have undertaken in past years.
 The Interschool Carnival is planned for Tuesday 21st September.

 A Catholic Pastoral Community